Tirumalakumar16/Local_E_Grocery_Micro_Services_Project/README.md

 1. Customers can add products.
 2. Manipulate their own cart.
 3. securely access the products and place the all products.
+4. Shopping Cart Management:

+Implement the core functionality of adding, removing, and updating items in the shopping cart.
+Support multiple carts per user, allowing users to manage different shopping lists.
+5. Persistence:

+Store cart data persistently to ensure that the user's cart contents are retained even if they log out or close their session.

+6. User Authentication:

+Integrate with the identity service to associate shopping carts with authenticated users.
+Ensure that only the authorized user can access and modify their cart.

 # Address Service